manoa-music/manoa-music.github.io/index.md

 * [Milestone 3](https://github.com/manoa-music/manoa-music/projects/3).

 ## Example Enhancements
+* Supporting Organizations of Jam Sessions so that students can meet together to play and make music.
-* Supporting the organizations of jam sessions, with a calendar
+* Supporting leaving a message on User profiles.

 ### Deployment
 * [Manoa Music](http://178.128.159.122/#/).